We develop solutions to help people recover from trauma associated to the locomotor system

 Lambda Health System can count on the support of different institutions.

 The Lausanne University hospital and particularly its service of neurorehabilitation is a key partner for the medical input since the early days of LHS.
 The CHUV is currently the sponsor of the first clinical trials of the Lambda robot.
 Practicians of the service of neurorehabilitation are co-investigator of this study.

 The University of Health Sciences of Lausanne and some of its physiotherapists have collaborated during the Lambda robot development to ensure usability for the therapist and usefulness for the patient.
 A physiotherapist of the HESAV is also co-investigator in the Lambda robot first clinical trials.

 Swiss Rehabilitation is an organisation specialised in neurorehabilitation treatments at home.
 A young and dynamic team of physiotherapists providing healthcare in multiple regions of the Vaud district, supervised by Nicolas Perret, team member of Lambda Health System.

 Lavigny is an institution based on a few different sites in canton de Vaud.
 Their hospital departement is specialized and well recognised in Europe in neurorehabilitation and epileptology.
 Their mission is to help patients from sub-acute to ambulatory care, maintaining the best possible quality of life.
-The institution is a really important partner for the development of new functionnalities and therapies.
+The institution was the first adopter of the tecnology and is a really important partner for the development of new functionnalities and therapies.

 The University of Applied Sciences of Neuchatel, is our close partner for all computer graphics challenges, including Serious Games and Virtual Reality using head-mounted display.
 The current Serious Game platform is the result of more than 3 years of their work and a few Bachelor and Master Thesis – see the Graphics Team, "Groupe de Compétence Imagerie"